 Survey respondents are selected from the 'usually resident' population of all ages living in private dwellings, aged-care facilities and student accommodation (99% of the eligible population).
 For practical reasons, the survey did not include: people living in institutions (such as long-term hospital care, hospital- and dementia-level care in aged-care facilities and prisons), the homeless, short-term visitors and tourists.

 Further details are available in Sample Design from 2015/16: New Zealand Health Survey.

-Results from the NZHS are usually released annually, but to support the need for regular data relating to COVID-19, the Ministry will release provisional monthly results from the 2020/21 New Zealand Health Survey.
+Results from the NZHS are usually released annually, but to support the need for regular data relating to COVID-19, the Ministry was releasing provisional monthly results from the 2020/21 New Zealand Health Survey.
 Note that the sample size for each month is quite small so caution should be used when exploring any changes over time and between population groups.
 The results have been weighted to be representative of the New Zealand adult population, using census data on distributions of ethnicity, age, sex and neighbourhood deprivation.